List of justices of the Federal Constitutional Court: Second senate

 Eight justices currently serve on the second senate of the Federal Constitutional Court.
-Listed in order of seniority, they are:
+Listed in order of seniority, they are (if the tenure length is identical they are listed in alphabetical order):

 Presidents of the Federal Constitutional Court

-The president and the vice-president of the Federal Constitutional Court are elected alternately by the Bundestag and the Bundesrat in accordance with Section 9 of the Bundesverfassungsgerichtsgesetz, and are appointed by the President of Germany in accordance with Section 10 of the Bundesverfassungsgerichtsgesetz.
+The president of the Federal Constitutional Court is elected alternately by the Bundestag and the Bundesrat in accordance with Section 9 of the Bundesverfassungsgerichtsgesetz, and is appointed by the President of Germany in accordance with Section 10 of the Bundesverfassungsgerichtsgesetz.

-To date, 10 persons have served as presidents of the Federal Constitutional Court.
+To date, 10 persons have served as president of the Federal Constitutional Court.
 In chronological order, they are:

 Vice-presidents of the Federal Constitutional Court

+The vice-president of the Federal Constitutional Court is elected alternately by the Bundestag and the Bundesrat in accordance with Section 9 of the Bundesverfassungsgerichtsgesetz, and is appointed by the President of Germany in accordance with Section 10 of the Bundesverfassungsgerichtsgesetz.

-To date, 15 persons have served as vice-presidents of the Federal Constitutional Court.
+To date, 16 persons have served as vice-president of the Federal Constitutional Court.
 Listed in chronological order, they are:

 Justices of the Federal Constitutional Court

-Since the establishment of the Federal Constitutional Court in 1951, 115 justices (including presidents and vice-presidents) have served on the Court.
-The shortest tenure on the court was only 133 days (Claus Leusser), while the longest serving member of the court served for 26 years and 56 days (Willi Geiger).
+Since the establishment of the Federal Constitutional Court in 1951, 121 justices (including presidents and vice-presidents) have served on the court.
+The shortest tenure on the court lasted only 133 days (Claus Leusser), while the longest serving member of the court served for 26 years and 56 days (Willi Geiger).